 Dolores Secondary Schools pride ourselves on Academics, Arts and Athletics.
 Our schools are structured to provide a well-rounded education that includes language arts, math, science, social studies, health, and physical education, music, art, technology, and career/technical education.
-Students are given an opportunity for more individualized and caring instruction due to our small class sizes.
+Students are given an opportunity for more individualized and caring instruction due to our small class sizes, and they are encouraged to pursue their interests through our many offered elective pathways.